U.S. bank accounting rule has big earnings impact

-(Reuters) -- A $1.9 billion accounting gain by Citigroup, more than half of the $3.8 billion net income it reported for the third-quarter, highlights a controversial accounting rule that analysts say is adding volatility to many large banks' reported earnings.
+Oct 17 (Reuters) -- A $1.9 billion accounting gain by Citigroup (C.N), more than half of the $3.8 billion net income it reported for the third-quarter, highlights a controversial accounting rule that analysts say is adding volatility to many large banks' reported earnings.
+[ID:nN1E79G0CM]

 They expect it to continue to be a factor as more banks report earnings in the coming weeks.

-Last week, JPMorgan Chase & Co reported an identical gain.
-Other banks that use the same accounting treatment include Goldman Sachs, Morgan Stanley, Bank of America, HSBC, Barclays and many German banks, according to Moody's senior credit officer and bank accounting specialist Donald Robertson.
+Last week, JPMorgan Chase & Co (JPM.N) reported an identical gain.
+Other banks that use the same accounting treatment include Goldman Sachs (GS.N), Morgan Stanley (MS.N), Bank of America (BAC.N), HSBC (HSBA.L), Barclays (BARC.L) and many German banks, according to Moody's senior credit officer and bank accounting specialist Donald Robertson.

 As their debt lost value, it became cheaper for the banks to retire the debt if they chose to do so.
 The chance to retire debt at a price below its issue price produced the gain Citi and JPMorgan are reporting, and the boost to reported earnings.